-- i. be able to critically respond to Indian texts. - ii. understand how a writer's representations and literary expressions are influenced by their socio-cultural forces. - iii. understand different forms and shades of Indian Writing.
+- i. the ability to critically respond to Indian texts. - ii. an understanding of how a writer's representations and literary expressions are influenced by their socio-cultural forces. - iii. an understanding of different forms and shades of Indian Writing.

 Literary Terms: